 Linux - systemd

-is an init system and system manager.
+systemd is an init system and system manager.
 Adopted by many Linux distributions.

-When run as first process on boot (as PID 1), it acts as init system that brings up and maintains userspace services.
+When run as the first process on boot (as PID 1), it acts as init system that brings up and maintains userspace services.

-systemd is usually not invoked directly by the user, but is installed as the /sbin/init
+systemd is usually not invoked directly by the user, but is installed as the /sbin/init symlink and started during early boot.

-- also used to manage services and daemons for the server at any point while the system is running.
+• also used to manage services and daemons for the server at any point while the system is running.

 Units

-unit files (services, etc): /lib/systemd/system/
+systemd unit files (service, etc): /lib/systemd/system/

-.
+• Targets (.target files) are special unit files that describe a system state or synchronization point.
 Targets do not do much themselves, but are instead used to group other units together.
 They are used as a reference for when certain functions are available.
-For instance, there is aswap.target
+For instance, there is a swap.target that is used to indicate that swap is ready for use.
+Target units in systemd loosely resemble run levels in System V in the sense that each target unit represents a particular system state.

-- Device units expose kernel devices in systemd and may be used to implement device-based activation.
+• Device units expose kernel devices in systemd and may be used to implement device-based activation.

-- Mount units control mount points in the file system
+• Mount units control mount points in the file system.

 $ systemctl list-units